 For centuries every generation of the West has been a journey into the unknown, with social change the only constant.
 We have consistently stumbled our way to success, with the occasional failure like those of the communist and fascist nations.
 That those were intellectual experiments should worry us, since we too are making radical changes based only on ideology — abandoning our successful strategy of incremental changes.

 The most common reaction in comments to this series is that “nothing much will change.”
 That’s delusional.
 We have had the current social system of romantic love and nuclear families for an eyeblink of time in humanity’s long history.
 It is no more natural than the many other systems our species has used.

 My guess (emphasis on guess) is that these films show a transitional era in which the institution of American marriage has begun terminal decline.
 Marriage rates will begin a substantial fall in the decade.
 How we will react to that I cannot even guess.
 Radical change?
 Return to previous forms?
 Rise of Islam and fundamentalist Christianity?
 Only time will tell.

 Always want more: Paige’s life gets even better in the sequels

 Update: fantasies for beta males

 Everybody has fantasies.
 Hollywood is a machine to mine this and project them on the big screen.
 Captain America is the classic American beta male success fantasy.
-The film Get Smart (Single-Disc Widescreen Edition) (2008) attempts to create a new one.
+The film Get Smart (2008) attempts to create a new one.
 It bombed, lacking even the minimal grounding necessary for a fantasy (the TV show “Get Smart” was slapstick commendy, not a fantasy).